hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 * Library **fragments in the range of 100-800 bp** were size-selected using agarose gel electrophoresis followed by DNA gel extraction
 * Libraries were sequenced in an **Illumina HiSeq 2500** sequencer to a sequencing depth of **30-40 million reads per sample**.

-> All of the above pertains to both WT and Prdm16 conditional knock-out (cKO) mouse (Emx1Ires-Cre; Prdm16flox/flox)
+> All of the above pertains to both WT and Prdm16 conditional knock-out mouse (Emx1Ires-Cre; Prdm16flox/flox). *For the rest of the workshop we will be referring to the conditional knockout samples as KO*.

-Our dataset consists of two WT samples and two cKO samples.
+Our dataset consists of two WT samples and two KO samples.
 For each of the IP samples, we have a corresponding input sample as illustrated in the schematic below.

 **Add image here**